 Modern airline crews operate with multiple layers of weather information, including dispatch briefings, onboard radar, satellite data, SIGMETs, and pilot reports.
 When convective activity is forecast and visible, severe turbulence is not a surprise.
 It is a known and foreseeable hazard.

-In the HA35 case, the NTSB confirmed that the turbulence was not clear air turbulence and that lateral deviation was available.
+In the HA35 case, the crew had been briefed about severe weather en route, had heard other aircraft in the area report the conditions, and had seen the developing weather, but did not deviate from its course to Honolulu.
 In Delta 56, early facts suggest the aircraft encountered convective weather in an environment where warnings were already in place and other aircraft were maneuvering around storm systems.

 International Flight Means Montreal Convention Liability

 Delta Flight 56 was an international flight from the United States to the Netherlands.
-As such, passenger injury claims arising from this event are governed by the Montreal Convention.
+As such, many of the passengers were likely on international itineraries, which should make many of the injury claims arising from this accident governed by the Montreal Convention.

 The Montreal Convention imposes strict liability on international air carriers for passenger injuries up to a defined threshold, without requiring proof of negligence.
 Above that amount, the airline must prove that the injury was not caused by its negligence or was solely caused by a third party.

-In turbulence cases, airlines often attempt to rely on the argument that weather is an external force beyond their control.
-That argument becomes far weaker when the evidence shows that severe weather was forecast, warned about, and avoidable through reasonable operational decisions.
+In turbulence cases, airlines often argue that they were not negligent because weather is an external force beyond their control.
+However, that argument becomes far weaker when the evidence shows that severe weather was forecast, warned about, and avoidable through reasonable operational decisions.

-Aviation Law Group is actively seeking information about this accident for its investigation.
+In the meantime, Aviation Law Group is actively seeking information about this accident for its own investigation and to support passengers who were on the flight with their legal claims.
 If you or anyone you know was aboard DAL 56, please contact us at info@aviationlawgroup.com or call 206-249-9975.